Hackers actively exploit vulnerability in Fortinet beyond known vulnerability

 When FortiCloud SSO is enabled, criminals can exploit the bugs.
 SSO is not enabled by default, but that changes when administrators add their Fortinet devices via the FortiCare user interface.

-Security researchers at Arctic Wolf discovered how hackers are exploiting the bugs to gain access to administrator accounts within Fortinet environments.
-Once they have gained administrator access, they download system configuration files via the web management interface.
+Security researchers at Arctic Wolf already discovered in December how hackers are abusing the bugs to gain access to administrator accounts within Fortinet environments.
+Once they have obtained administrator access, they download system configuration files via the web management interface.
+A month later, the security company sees the same thing happening.

 read also